byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

     5.	the data files are not copied into the examples build directory, meaning that the example executables do not run.

-        **The original code has been updated and tested and this does not appear to be an issue.**
+        **The original code has been updated and tested and this is now corrected.**

     7. The run-examples.sh script is not helpful as it is not installed into the build directory where the executables are produced and doesn’t have path information to actually run the executables.